 Birth weight and Changes

-Most babies who are born full term (38-40 weeks gestation) weigh between 6-9lbs.
-Birth weight can be affected by many things such as pregnancy gestation at birth ( whether earlier or later than “full term”), baby’s gender, mother’s health during the pregnancy, parents’ build, nutrition during pregnancy, multiples birth or babies health at birth.
+Most babies who are born full term (38-40 weeks gestation) weigh between 6-9 lbs.
+Birth weight can be affected by many factors, such as pregnancy gestation at birth ( whether earlier or later than “full term”), baby’s gender, mother’s health during the pregnancy, parents’ build, nutrition during pregnancy, multiples birth, or baby’s health at birth.

 Babies can be born outside of the average guidelines and still be completely healthy.
-It is expected that all newborns will lose some weight in the first 5-7 days of life.
-A 5% weight loss is considered normal for a formula fed newborn.
-A 7%-10% loss is considered normal for the breastfed baby.
+It is expected that newborns will lose some weight in the first 5-7 days of life.
+A 5% weight loss is considered normal for a formula-fed newborn.
+A 7-10% loss is considered normal for breastfed babies.

-Most babies should be back at birth weight by days 10-14 of life.
-If a baby loses a significant amount of weight, is sick or premature, it may take up to 3 weeks to get back to birth weight.
+Most babies should regain this lost weight by days 10-14 of life.
+If a baby loses a significant amount of weight, is sick, or is premature, it may take up to 3 weeks to get back to his or her birth weight.

-But most growth charts are based only on formula fed babies’ growth, which leads many breastfeeding moms wondering if their baby is “normal.”
-The World Health Organization (WHO) has worked to develop new growth charts based on breastfed babies but not all physicians are using these when making their assessment.
+However, most growth charts are based only on formula fed babies’ growth, which leads many breastfeeding moms wondering if their baby is “normal.”
+The World Health Organization (WHO) has worked to develop new growth charts based on breastfed babies, but not all physicians are using these when making their assessment.

 Your Newborn’s Weight Gain

-Newborns are often weighed throughout their stay in the hospital, sometimes weighed again 48-72 hours after discharge, and then at a week after birth and sometimes again at two weeks after birth.
+Newborns are often weighed throughout their stay in the hospital and sometimes again 48-72 hours after discharge.
+Newborns are then weighed a week after birth and sometimes again at two weeks after birth.
 If a baby has any health concerns, weight checks may be scheduled more frequently.

-If parents don’t have a scale at home, they can monitor their baby’s intake of food in more tangible ways:
+If parents don’t have a scale at home, they can monitor their baby’s intake of food in other ways:

-- By about week one, a newborn should be having at least 5-7 wet diapers a day and at least about 3-4 dirty diapers a day.
-(This may change with time and Formula fed babies seem to have less bowel movements then breastfed babies.)
+- After the first week, a newborn should be having at least 5-7 wet diapers a day and at least about 3-4 dirty diapers a day.
+(This may change with time, and formula-fed babies seem to have fewer bowel movements than breastfed babies.)

-- Baby seems satisfied at least for a little while after feeding.
-(Some babies do seem to want to eat all the time!)
+- You can also monitor your baby’s intake by noticing if your baby seems satisfied at least for a little while after feeding.
+(Keep in mind that some babies do seem to want to eat all the time!)